smndhm/cnvs-lcs/README.md

 | --------------------------- | --------------------------- |
 | ![](README/method-01-a.png) | ![](README/method-01-b.png) |

-If we get lucky it can look similar, but I really like the effect when there is a lot of vertices.

 ### #2 Add all vertices and then for each vertex draw triangle with closest vertices

 | 20 vertices                 | 2000 vertices               |
 | --------------------------- | --------------------------- |
 | ![](README/method-02-a.png) | ![](README/method-02-b.png) |

-Nope.

 ### #3 Add vertex close to vertices zone and draw triangle with closest vertices